-Simply put, a successful personal injury lawsuit involving a slip and fall cases must demonstrate that the management knew about a hazardous condition, or should have known, and failed to take action to correct the problem.
-These cases can be tough to prove.
-It takes a dedicated team of investigators, researchers and attorneys to put the evidence together and present a solid case.
+Simply put, a successful personal injury lawsuit involving a slip and fall must demonstrate that the management knew about a hazardous condition, or should have known, and failed to take action to correct the problem.
+Sometimes negligence can be tough to prove which is why Coker Law has a dedicated team of investigators, researchers and attorneys to put the evidence together and present a solid case.

 In some cases, fault can be found when owners fail to properly clean up or prevent leaks, spills and other slippery substances from coating the floor.
 In other cases, bad design elements, like poorly planned staircases, low lighting or weak railings, can be to blame, making a fall inevitable for someone.

-Filing a case will require showing that a reasonable property owner or manager should have taken action to correct the problem.
-This may require collecting evidence, conducting eyewitnesses interviews, consulting expert witnesses and comprehensive evaluation of the situation.
+Coker Law attorneys can help you recover financial compensation for the full amount of your losses including medical and rehabilitation expenses, pain and suffering, and lost wages or income.
 If you have been injured in an incident, or in a criminal act that took place on private or public property, contact our office to discuss your injuries and situation and we will evaluate whether you have a case and what type of claim would be appropriate to make on your behalf.
 To speak with a Coker Law personal injury attorney or for more information call (904) 356-6071 or click here to schedule a free consultation.